 Color, for me, became something I work with at every scale.
 Not only in architecture, but in everything.
 Almost like developing an expertise in choosing color, in understanding what color belongs where, what color supports a certain way of living.

-It is not about preference.
-It is about relationship.
+Color is about relationships.
 One color next to another.
-Color in relation to light, to material, to movement.
+Color in relation to light, material, and movement.
+I learned that from the painter Rothko.

 The change in the house was immediate.
 One color began to relate to another, creating vibration.
 The space no longer felt muted.
 It felt alive.